balopez83/Surface_Pro_4_Hackintosh/README.md

 ## *** NOTICE ***
 ### Do not update kexts labeled as "custom" manually if they exist, instead wait for an update.
 ### Touch is Technically supported in the posted EFI files however it requires [@Xiashangning's IPTSDaemon](https://github.com/Xiashangning/IPTSDaemon) in order to work.
-Keep in mind that at the moment IPTSDaemon won't work until it is updated for "FMT 9.0.0".
-Until FMT is updated touch will not work.
+The IPTSDaemon has been updated and now touch will work.
+### Instructions will be coming as soon as I work out a few more bugs in the ACPI code and clean up the EFI.
+I have some good things coming!!!

 ## Supported Surface Specifications: